JohnFrontzos/n8n-nodes-weatherxm-pro/README.md

 2. Configure the node with the required inputs, such as API key and endpoint parameters.
 3. Execute the workflow to interact with the WeatherXM Pro API.

+## Supported Actions

+- **Observation: Get Latest Observation** – Fetch the latest observation data for a station.
+- **Observation: Get Historical Observations** – Fetch historical observations for a station and date.
+- **Stations: Get Stations Near** – Get stations within a radius from a location.
+- **Stations: Get Stations in Bounding Box** – Get stations within a bounding box.
+- **Stations: Get All Stations** – Get all available stations.
+- **Stations: Get Stations in Cell** – Get all stations in a H3 cell.
+- **Cells: Search for Cell in Region** – Search for cells by region name.
+- **Forecast: Get Forecast for a Cell** – Get weather forecast (daily/hourly) for a cell.

 ### Example Workflow

 ```